 What to Look For in a Curtain Rod

-When buying curtain hardware, Fisher says to consider whether your drapes are light-blocking or more decorative.
+When buying curtain hardware, Nicole Fisher of BNR Interiors says to consider whether your drapes are light-blocking or more decorative.
 "The best blackout rods are a French return that totally seals the window," she explains.
 "For a decorative rod, anything works."

 Fisher personally likes the look of wood rods, though metal can be lovely too.
 "I use metal rods on a cafe curtain where it's a lightweight fabric and a daintier look."